RoverRobotics/rover_tools_ros2/README.md

 Once the script installs its required dependencies, you will be brought to a menu.
 Follow the menu and install for your respective robot.

+** To install the mini or MĪTI version you will need to power on your robot and connect it to the computer running the script via the USB cable. **

 # Troubleshooting
 If the install script has failed, view the detailed log by running the following command